Shaping Our World Together

 Each institution or community needs to develop the appropriate goals and process for their particular space or spaces, as well as to adapt to changing circumstances throughout the process.

-Our Contributions to UVA
+- Our Contributions to UVA

-Student mentoring and training – nine-month and summer internships allow graduate students to work on a variety of topical, real world urban and environmental planning issues, often taking on substantial responsibilities of facilitation, planning, and project management.
+Student mentoring and training – nine-month and summer internships allow graduate and undergraduate students to work on a variety of topical, real world urban and environmental planning issues, often taking on substantial responsibilities of facilitation, planning, and project management.

 University visibility – IEN brings significant credit to the University as a whole.
 Much of IEN’s service involves senior elected and appointed officials (e.g., Governor’s Natural Resources Leadership Summit, Tobacco Communities Project, Shenandoah Valley Waste Solutions Forum, Chesapeake Bay Roundtable, and many others).
 IEN-led projects enhance the University’s public service leadership in environmental decision-making, providing University faculty opportunities for research and practical applications.